Context Management

 Context compaction strategy

-"Compaction" is the act of reducing the input to your llm while retaining useful data, and throwing away that which you do not need.
-It is commonly done with strategies such as
+"Compaction" is the act of reducing the input to your LLM while retaining useful data and dropping what you don't need.
+Common strategies:

-• Strip away detail that the LLM most likely do not need further, e.g. tool calls, reasoning, media too large, etc.
+- Strip away detail the LLM likely does not need, e.g., tool calls, reasoning, media too large, etc.

-• Maintain a running initial "summary" message at the top, which another LLM continuously builds on by taking new messages and updating it.
+- Maintain a running initial "summary" at the top, which another LLM updates by incorporating new messages.

-There are other creative & more complex ways to manage context such as involving a RAG or Vector DB to save facts about each context for later, but those are not covered by fastpaca since they're quite convoluted and usually aren't needed.
+There are other ways to manage context, such as using RAG or a vector DB to save facts per context, but those are not covered by Fastpaca.

-These strategies dictate what we do when we approach the token budget within the context context.
+These strategies dictate what to do as you approach the token budget within the context.

 Built-in strategies in fastpaca

-You can also use & implement your own strategy by setting the strategy to manual and using needsCompaction to rewrite the context for the agent by yourself.
+You can also implement your own strategy by setting the strategy to manual and using needs_compaction to decide when to rewrite the context yourself.

 Changing policies

-If you fetch a context again but change your policy during the setup it will automatically change the policy on the context going forward.
-The next time context compaction triggers it will use the new policy rather than the old.
+If you fetch a context again and change your policy during setup, the context adopts the new policy going forward.
+The next time compaction triggers, it uses the new policy.

-NOTE: fastpaca does not rebuild the entire context from scratch when you change policies, since that can be an incredibly expensive operation.
-You can do so manually however by rewriting the context by calling compact manually.
+NOTE: Fastpaca does not rebuild the entire context when you change policies because that can be expensive.
+You can do so manually by rewriting the context via compact.

 Choosing a starting policy